SeaQL/seaql.github.io/SeaORM/docs/04-basic-crud/02-insert.md

 ## ActiveValue

-A wrapper struct to capture the changes made to model attributes.
-It will be used in `ActiveModel` to record the change of attribute values.
+A wrapper struct to capture the changes made to `ActiveModel` attributes.

 ```rust
 // Set value